Issue Briefs

 The federal government has long supported and encouraged gifts to charities by providing various tax incentives.
 The charitable deduction, which has existed for over 100 years, was created to support public purposes, charitable and educational efforts, and to advance the common good.

-There are additional incentives, like the IRA Charitable Rollover and two temporary incentives, to spur charitable giving that were included in pandemic stimulus bills.
-New initiatives, like a universal charitable deduction, is being pushed by the nonprofit community and has caught the attention of Congress.
+There are additional incentives, like the IRA Charitable Rollover and new initiatives, like a universal charitable deduction, that are being pushed by the nonprofit community and have caught the attention of Congress.

 Threats still loom, however.
 For example, the private college endowment tax discourages donations to private colleges hit with this tax because of the mandatory payment these institutions have to make to the federal government.
 Donors may not want their gifts to be absorbed by the IRS rather than going toward campus needs.
 Also, there are proposals to limit the charitable deduction, and Congress renewed the so-called “Pease” limitations on charitable giving in 2013, which limit the value of charitable donations for high-income taxpayers.